GuanceCloud/scheck/funcs.md

 *Return value(s):*

-it issues an error when if failed.
+it issues an error when failed.

 | Type | Description |
 | --- | ---- |